 3. Who will volunteer to help?

-Put together a list of names and contact information for adults, teachers, and other school staff that are interested in helping with the garden.
+Put together a list of names and contact information for adults, teachers and other school staff who are interested in helping with the garden.
 While you're at it, ask folks to identify the days and times that they might be willing to help as well as the tasks that they would be willing to do.
 Will there be time and access for the students to pitch in?
 When and how will that work?

 4. How much your garden supplies will cost?